DocsApps & Sync › Four connection modes

 State Indicator Meaning

-Online 🟢 green pulse Connected to Slima cloud, syncing live
+Online 🟢 green dot Connected to Slima cloud, syncing live

 Syncing 🟡 yellow Pushing local changes to the cloud